LondonWillGeorge/Excelise_Facebook_Search_Results/README.md

 By pasting the results list from a people search from FB into Excel, this will reformat to a neat table in new Excel workbook.

 To use this you need:

 To download and install Python 3.7 or later

-Excel or OpenOffice etc freeware software which can save in .xlsx format Know how to install Python packages and set up virtual environment, run a Python app in console (can google this fairly easily maybe)
+Excel or OpenOffice etc freeware software which can save in .xlsx format,

+Know how to install Python packages and set up virtual environment, run a Python app in console (can google this fairly easily maybe)

 The source workbook needs to be filled with search results from Fb.

-NB this was written asap at work (not yet software dev when wrote this), so didn't even encapsulate in functions, let alone as a class.
+NB this was written asap at work (not yet software dev when wrote this), so at first, didn't even encapsulate in functions, let alone as a class.
 Just wrote the whole thing out until it worked in one ever-expanding script.

-Then have attempted to break into a few functions, and encapsulated these in one class, so though the object model is a bit makeshift and not planned from the start, but it's potentially extendible.
+Then later I attempted to break into a few functions, and encapsulated these in one class, so though the object model is a bit makeshift and not planned from the start, but it's potentially extendible.

 # How to do searches for specific groups of people in FB?